 This panel lists all the speakers used in the room (when set to channel based).
 It allows quick access to the speaker arrangement editor and to the compute function.
 Each output has a “test” button that sends the signal from the signal generator directly the routed speaker.
 The signal generator type and level are set in the Preferences page.

 This panel gives access to the listening point.
 We can change its position, using the X, Y, Z parameters, and its rotations using Yaw, Pitch, Roll.

-This panel control the behavior and size of the protection zone.
-By default it is set to a diameter of four meters.
-Please check out the section named “Understanding the 3D view” if you want more information about the protection zone.
+This panel controls the behavior and size of the protection zone.
+By default, it is set to a diameter of four meters.
+Please check out the section named Understanding the mixing zone if you want more information about the protection zone.
 Note that the protection zone is attached to the listener position.

 This parameter changes the scale of RTTrPM protocol data.

 This panel allows you to import a background image in SPAT Revolution and to position it in the 3D view.